-Our Commercial Gateway line is the best we can offer in the field of LPWAN Base stations.
+Our Commercial Gateway line is the best we can offer in the field of LoRaWAN Base stations.
 We are proud of its enduring design and great set of features and it seems that our customers find it to be a product with a very high price to value ratio as it is one of the highest selling products in the whole RAKwireless product line!

 All RAKwireless Commercial Gateway can perform the mandatory functionalities of a Gateway utilizing the LoRaWAN® stack (have a basic packet forwarder).
 They include all the basic knick-knackery that is required for them to do their work.
-However, this is not all and there are a lot of additional features that make RAKwireless Gateways even more compelling.
+However, this is not all and there are a lot of additional features that make Gateways even more compelling.
 They are ideal for large scale LPWAN deployment where cost is essential.
 This does not come at the cost of product quality.
 With a wide range of customization options allowing for flexibility when deploying a solution, industrial-grade components, and high class of ingress protection, RAKwireless Gateways adhere to a high standard of reliability.

-Our Gateways provides for a solid out of the box experience where quick deployment is required.
+Our Gateways provides solid out of the box experience where quick deployment is required.
 Additionally, since their software and User Interface sit on top of OpenWRT, they are perfect for the development of custom applications (via the open SDK).